BananaAcid/ai-operator/README.md

 DEBUG_OUTPUT_SYSTEMPROMPT=<boolean>
 DEBUG_APICALLS_PRETEND_ERROR=<boolean>
 ```

+`DEBUG_ERROR` enables the details for crash related errors.

 `DEBUG_SYSTEMPROMPT` prompts you to optionally overwrite the system prompt.
 And it outputs it (all of it).
 And it would be saved if modified and `automatically use settings next time` is selected.